systemphil/symposia/logs/FileStructure.md

 - `utils` Application-wide utility functions directory.
 - `.env` **DO NOT COMMIT TO GIT** Environenmental variables.
 If the requisite variables are not populated, parts of the app won't work.
 - `.env.example` Example file of `.env` but without sensitive values.
-- `package.json` Top-level dependencies of the app.
+- `package.json` Top-level dependencies and configurations of the project.